eclipsesource/uischema-editor/README.md

 You can now use the editor at http://localhost:8080/

+Note: You might not see the root element even if it's there.
+Just move the mouse to the top of the lower left box beneath the UI Schema Editor headline.

 ## Exclaimer
 This demo is currently under development and might not work properly, yet.